Log Siding: Cabin Log Siding Options, Cost & Manufacturers

 OPTIONS & MATERIALS

 As you browse log siding (or log cabin siding) options, you’ll find real wood siding and a range of faux log siding choices.
 Fake wood siding includes vinyl, concrete and steel log siding.
 A variety of siding profiles await your perusal too.
-This summary of materials will assist you as you narrow your choices.
+This summary of siding for cabins will assist you as you narrow your choices.

 Here are the styles of log cabin siding available: